TREATMENT PROGRAMS OFFERING SUBOXONE

-Suboxone is an FDA-approved medicine that combines two active ingredients: buprenorphine and naloxone.
+Suboxone is a brand name of an FDA-approved medicine that combines two active ingredients: buprenorphine and naloxone.
+Other brand names include Sublocade, Brixadi, and Subutex.
 Buprenorphine reduces symptoms associated with opioid use disorder, such as cravings, while naloxone blocks the effects of opioids.

-If you are looking for medication assisted treatment for the disease of addiction, a waivered provider can prescribe Suboxone as part of your treatment plan.
+If you are looking for a MAT program to fight the disease of addiction, a waivered provider can prescribe Suboxone as part of your treatment plan.
 Generally, the use of this medication follows three phases, as recommended by best practices and research:

 1. Initial Induction